nokernel/Prebid.js/modules/optableRtdProvider.md

 Any suggestions or questions can be directed to [prebid@optable.co](mailto:prebid@optable.co).

-Alternatively please open a new [issue](https://github.com/prebid/prebid-server-java/issues/new) or [pull request](https://github.com/prebid/prebid-server-java/pulls) in this repository.
+Alternatively, please open a new [issue](https://github.com/prebid/Prebid.js/issues/new) or [pull request](https://github.com/prebid/Prebid.js/pulls) in this repository.